-By following this approach we only need to whitelist the origin- IP Addresses, but essentially we bypass Akamai and lose all its benefits.
+By following this approach we only need to whitelist the origin- IP Addresses.
+But we bypass Akamai and lose all its benefits.

-Hence this approach should be implemented only on those machines which access Fusion Cloud APIs only, such as Java Cloud Service.
-And end-users should continue to access Fusion UI from their local browsers to receive all Akamai benefits.
+Hence this approach should be implemented only on those machines which access Fusion Cloud APIs for programmatic access, such as OCI Compute, FN, etc. And end-users should access Fusion UI from their local browsers to receive all Akamai benefits.

 With Akamai enabled, usecase#2, i.e. whitelisting IP Addresses within the Fusion pod, can be achieved by filing an SR against Oracle Support, providing the list of IPs to be whitelisted as part of that.